Why Private Limited Company Registration is the Best Choice for Startups?

 6. Can ownership of a Private Limited Company be transferred?

-Yes, a company containing private limited can be sold through share transfer.
+Yes, a private limited company can be sold through a share transfer.
 This facilitates the ease with which new investors or a shift in ownership may be transferred without any implication to the legal existence of the company or the operations of the company.